Change Your Life (Iggy Azalea song): Release and reception

+The music video was, in France, broadcast after 10 p.m. with a warning Not advised to kids under 12 years old (déconseillé aux moins de 12 ans in French) and with or without blurring in most of music channels following Azalea's topless scene, nudity overall and sexual explicit content.

-Live performances and usage in media
+Live performances

 Azalea first performed the solo version of "Change Your Life" as part of her setlist for the iTunes Festival in September 2013, where she was an opening act for Katy Perry.
 Azalea and T.I. gave their first live, televised performance of the song on 106 & Park on 3 October 2013.
 The following day, Azalea performed the solo version of the track on Fuse's Trending 10 and on Alan Carr: Chatty Man.
 On 9 October 2013, she performed the song for BBC Radio 1Xtra.
 At the 2013 MOBO Awards, Azalea performed "Change Your Life" and "Work".
 Azalea also included the track as part of her sets during Beyoncé's The Mrs. Carter Show World Tour.
 In Australia, Azalea performed "Change Your Life" live on Wake Up on 13 November 2013.
 Azalea and T.I. performed the track on The Late Show with David Letterman on 28 November 2013, backed by a live band.

-In 2014, "Change Your Life" was included in the setlist for Azalea's first headlining tour, The New Classic Tour.
-On 15 February 2015, "Change Your Life" was used in an episode of the fifteenth series of CSI: Crime Scene Investigation.
-The song also featured in the soundtrack for the 2015 film Pitch Perfect 2 and the 2014 racing video game GTI Club: Uncage.